 Functions and Closures

 Karina supports closure and function types as a powerful way to define and work with anonymous functions.
-These functions are treated as interfaces under the hood, allowing for rich type inference, interface implementation, and seamless integration into the type system of java.
+These functions are treated as interfaces under the hood, allowing for rich type inference, interface implementation, and seamless integration into the Java type system.

 Defining Anonymous Functions